shizhe2018/HHDialogManager/example/README.md

-# dialogplugin_example
+# testdialog_example

-Demonstrates how to use the dialogplugin plugin.
+Demonstrates how to use the testdialog plugin.

 ## Getting Started